Gerrproger/TutorJS/README.md

 ## recalc

 Recalculates TutorJS elements positions (highlighting and the hint).
-No parametrs.
+No parameters.
 ```javascript
 tutorJS.recalc();
 ```